Greez2k5/Greez2k5/README.md

 💞️  I’m looking to collaborate on stuff i can use for myself

-📫  How to reach me: send me a Mail, or go to mylittleplatoon.de and visit
+📫  How to reach me: send me a Mail, or visit
      me on my Discord